cityresearch/map673/module-03/lesson-03.md

 # Lesson 03: Client-side data processing and UI enhancements

-In previous modules, we used an asynchronous HTTP request to load our GeoJSON data into the script at runtime.
+In previous modules we used an asynchronous HTTP request to load our GeoJSON data into the script at runtime.
 Within this lesson, we consider a technique for making multiple asynchronous HTTP requests to load geometry and data into the map script as separate requests (i.e., separate files).
 Once we do this, we use a nested looping structure to bind attribute data to geometries within the client's browser to create a choropleth map.
-We then build an HTML standards-compliant UI slider widget allowing the user to sequence through temporal data attributes and update the thematic map.
+We then build a HTML standards-compliant UI slider widget allowing the user to sequence though temporal data attributes and update the thematic map.

 ## TOC
 - [Working files](#working-files)